balckvein/suno-ai-downloader/README.md

 3. Copy and paste the contents of `getData.js` into the console
 4. Copy the output and save it to `songs.csv`

+You can skip this step if you run `suno-downloader.py --all`.

 The script will generate a CSV with:
 - Formatted filenames (with random ID)
 - Download URLs